Umuzi-org/tech-department/content/topics/dotenv-module/_index.md

 ## Best practices

 > Be careful to add .env to your .gitignore file and commit that change before you add your .env.
 Otherwise, you run the risk of committing an early version of your .env to source control.
+Your .env file contains very sensitive information (your app key at the very least).
+You do not want this in version control where everybody can see this information and possibly use it to attack your site.
+Think about database information which might be stored in there or email keys or passwords.
+Furthermore it is likely that the information which you use in your .env file also needs to change between environments so you will need to change values anyways.

 ```
 //.gitignore